Frequently Asked Questions (FAQs)

 Who can be a Code signatory?

-Asset owners, asset / fund managers, and providers of discretionary investment management services.
+Asset owners, asset / fund managers, providers of discretionary investment management services, and investment service providers.
 Signatories become part of a cohort of investors who are committing to engage with companies on ESG matters in order to maximise long term value.
-There are already 18 signatories managing majority of the Assets Under Management in New Zealand, and we expect this number to grow over coming months.
+There are already signatories managing majority of the Assets Under Management in New Zealand.

 We are currently accepting applications to become a Code Signatory.
 As a Code Signatory, you will be a part of a group of leading NZ investors all dedicated to engaging with companies to maximise long term value.
 You will be supported in this through participating in regular webinars and events, having access to exclusive forums, and being engaged in industry and policy conversations.
 If you’re interested in becoming a signatory, please contact jackson@stewardshipcode.nz.